razoumov/publish/eccc.md

 Another example of a package built on top of numpy is **pandas**, for working with 2D tables.
 Going further, **xarray** was built on top of both numpy and pandas.

-> Note on numpy speed: Last week I was working with a spherical dataset describing Earth's mantle convection.
-It is on a
-> spherical grid with 13e6 grid points.
-For each grid point, I was converting from the spherical (lateral - radial -
-> longitudinal) velocity components to the Cartesian velocity components.
-For each point this is a matrix-vector
-> multiplication.
-Doing this by hand (Python `for` loops) would take many hours for 13e6 points.
-I used numpy to
-> vectorize in one dimension, and that cut the time to ~5 mins.
-I was pretty sure more complex vectorization would not
-> work, as numpy would have to figure out which dimension goes where.
-I tried nevertheless, and it worked, with the
-> correct solution - while the total compute time went down to a few seconds!